 Metabolism

-Everyone has enzymes in their liver that metabolize, or break down, drugs such as Adderall.
-Your rate of metabolism can be affected by everything from your activity level to your gender to other medications you take.
+Everyone has enzymes in their liver that metabolize, or break down, drugs like Adderall.
+Your rate of metabolism can be affected by everything from your activity level to your sex at birth to other medications you take.

 Your metabolism affects how long a drug stays in your body; the faster it’s metabolized, the faster it will leave your body.